🎠Animation Sequencer

 Multi-track animation clip blending and sequencing

-Blends multiple animation clips in a keyframed sequence with smooth transitions, multi-track layering, and IK support.
+Use Animation Sequencer to blend any number of animation clips in a keyframed sequence with smooth transitions, multi-track layering, and IK support.

 To add Animation Sequencer, select a game object with an Animator component and then from the Quick Menu (Shift+T) select Add Behavior/Animation Sequencer